StackExchange through my eyes

 In fact, I have received almost no substantive comments regarding the ideas behind circuits and their implementations.
 Here are some of my techniques I would like to see commented instead of "empty meta babble":

-• My innovations in the technology of writing questions and answers that no one notices and comments:
+- My innovations in the technology of writing questions and answers that (with some exceptions) no one notices and comments:

-• Ammeters and voltmeters used as "visualized resistors" greatly simplify circuits.
+- Ammeters and voltmeters used as "visualized resistors" (with set resistance) greatly simplify circuits.

 A big problem with the site is that almost all contributors are anonymous.
 It makes them behave in ways they would not behave if they were not: